 - Liquidity – Measure and contain the working capital, with which metrics affect liquidating the family’s assets when necessary.

-There are many more Financial and Non-financial KPIs, but this is a good start to keep in your Family Office for now.
-More KPIs can be defined when the Family Office grows and you have more than sufficient managers to expedite the growing wealth and avenues of revenue.
+There are many more Financial and Non-financial KPIs.
+But this is a good start to keep in your Family Office for now.
+More KPIs can be define when the Family Office grows and you have more than sufficient managers to expedite the growing wealth and avenues of revenue.

 While we have discussed aspects and keys to success, knowledge of the derailers or blockers to success is equally important.
 The reason is that while good performance and hard work may not always translate to success, poor performance, and inadequate preparation undoubtedly convert to massive failures.
 Let’s look into some of these blockers.